Espoo: Snow conditions

 On average, snow first falls on Espoo after Christmas and melts away from late March to early April.
 The snow conditions vary more on the coast than inland.
-On some years, the snow may last up to five months, while on some years, there might be hardly any snow during the entire winter.
+In some years, the snow may last up to five months, while in other years, there might be hardly any snow during the entire winter.
 Lows coming from the southwest carry temperate air which can keep the snow layers thin or even melt the snow away.

 Winds

-The dominant wind direction sector in Espoo is south-west, like in Finland in general.
+The dominant wind direction sector in Espoo is south-west, as with Finland in general.
 The sea wind has a large effect on the local winds on the coast, and can even create its own wind field.
 It can change the direction and speed of the basic wind on the coast for many times during the same day.
 Particularly in springtime and early summertime the sea wind keeps the archipelago and coastline free of clouds, while there is a white cloud wall further inland, which can cause rain showers.